Short-track speed skating at the 2022 Winter Olympics – Mixed 2000 metre relay

 In Final A, Hungary and Canada crashed in the first turn, forcing the officials to call a restart.
-In the repeat, Italy and China were leading more than halfway through the race when Canada's Florence Brunelle and Hungary's Petra Jaszapati collided, with both sliding off the course.
+In the repeat, Italy and China were leading more than halfway through the race when Canada's Florence Brunelle and Hungary's Petra Jászapáti collided, with both sliding off the course.
 Both teams recovered to finish the race, but after review, Canada received a penalty for a push from behind and Hungary finished at third place.

 China won gold ahead of a late sprint by Italy’s Pietro Sighel at the finish line.

 Qualification

 The top 12 countries qualified a relay through the 2021–22 ISU Short Track Speed Skating World Cup, including host nation China.
 If a county needed an additional quota spot to complete a relay, it was awarded an additional quota.
 Italy and the ROC were awarded an additional male athlete spot, while Kazakhstan and Poland were awarded an additional female spot.